QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Parameter selection

 \subsubsection{Dual penalty parameters}

 The dual penalty parameters \(\Sy\) play an integral role in slowly but surely enforcing feasibility over the iterations.
 Because the inner subproblems solved by QPALM are strongly convex, there is no theoretical requirement on the penalty parameters, other than the obvious one of them being positive.
-However, experience with augmented Lagrangian methods suggests that high values can inhibit convergence initially, as they then introduce ill-conditioning in the problem, whereas high values near a solution are very useful to enforce feasibility.
+However, experience with augmented Lagrangian methods suggests that high values can inhibit convergence initially, as they then introduce \review{ill conditioning} in the problem, whereas high values near a solution are very useful to enforce feasibility.
 As such, these penalty parameters are typically increased during the solve routine depending on the constraint violations of the current iterate.
 A standard rule is to (only) increase the parameters when the respective constraint violations have not decreased sufficiently, see \cite[\S17.4]{nocedal2006numerical}.
 Furthermore, an added rule in QPALM that is observed to work well is to increase the penalties proportional to their corresponding constraint violation.
-Hence, we employ the following strategy to find \(\Sy_{k+1}\) in \cref{state:y,state:PALM:inner}.
+Hence, we employ the following strategy to find \(\Sy_{k+1}\) in \cref{state:y,state:PALM:inner} \review{(based on scaled quantities):}

-The usage of this rule, in particular letting the factor depend on the constraint violation itself, has been a crucial step in making the performance of QPALM more robust.
 The default parameters here are \(\theta = 0.25\), \(\mathbf{\Delta} = 100\), and \(\sigma_{\max} = 10^9\) and can all be set by the user.
+The usage of this rule, in particular letting the factor depend on the constraint violation itself, has been a crucial step in making the performance of QPALM more robust. \review{In fact, it seems to us to be the key difference when compared to the corresponding penalty update in OSQP \cite[\S5.2]{stellato2020osqp}, which uses the same factor for all the constraints and updates it only seldom based on the setup time and current runtime, in contrast to QPALM where each penalty is updated whenever the corresponding constraint violation has not sufficiently decreased (and is not already relatively small).}

 Note that in case only a few penalties are modified, the factorization of either \(\widetilde \K\) or \(H\) may be updated using low-rank update routines.
 In practice, we set the limit on the amount of changing penalties a bit lower as we expect an additional update to be required for the change in active constraints.

 As with regards to an initial choice of penalty parameters, the formula proposed in \cite[\S12.4]{birgin2014practical} was found to be effective after some tweaking of the parameters inside.
 As such we use the following rule to determine initial values of the penalties